abretucorazon/cafemarvin/src/pages/posts/a-new-marriage-proposal.md

 >
 > Yes, Love does conquer all…
 >
-> And Love also goes away when nothing is there to conquer.
+> And Love does go away when nothing is there to conquer.